panviva/samples-dotnet/Samples.Net.Artefacts.Web/README.md

-# Samples.Net.Web
+# Samples.Net.Artefacts.Web

-A simple `.Net 5` and `React` Web Application that allows you to search and display panviva documents.
+A simple `.Net 5` and `React` Web Application that allows you to search and display panviva artefacts.

 Following Endpoints are exposed via APIs.